cyb3rmaniak/ATF-AutoSplitter/README.md

 ![image](https://user-images.githubusercontent.com/7516791/159011595-1f0b477c-5338-451b-9173-d19ea6ffbead.png)

 ## Platforms/Services/Compatibility
 I'm playing on a PC running Windows 10, using an HTC Vive (the old one) on SteamVR.
 I have not tested this on any other platform/service.
 Theoretically, it should work.
 But minor tweaks would probably be necessary (such as adding hashes of other versions of the game, or disabling the version checking.
-Hahes are used to identify the version of the detected running game process and by default nothing will run if the version is unknown).
+Hashes are used to identify the version of the detected running game process and by default nothing will run if the version is unknown).

 I don't have that information, but I imagine that the first person to try it on each platform will be able to provide those hashes (and other information) easily, and I'll update the code accordingly.